The days of baking bread to wow prospective buyers are gone. In 2021, people looking for their next home have very different expectations.

 6. Ship your pets out

-Some buyers might be allergic or terrified of your four-legged friend.
+Some buyers might be allergic to or terrified of your four-legged friend.
 And Rover might take issue with strangers tramping through his house and behave territorially.

 It’s best for everyone if you give your pet a break elsewhere while you get on with selling your home.